snlab/alto-spce/README.md

 ### Setup/Remove a path with python-odl library

-We have forked [python-odl](https://github.com/SPRACE/python-odl) project and add some codes to support alto-spce.
+We have forked [python-odl](https://github.com/SPRACE/python-odl) project to support alto-spce.
 You could get the code [here](https://github.com/snlab/python-odl).

 ```
 ＃ Import essential modules.